lm3nitro/Projects/Network Monitoring/SNMP/Zabbix.md

 ![Pasted image 20240515165627](https://github.com/lm3nitro/Projects/assets/55665256/52be766c-7ac6-4cd7-9d96-9ce0585d15f5)

-## Installing Zabbix agent in Pfsense:
+## Installing and Configuring Zabbix Agent:

 Now that I have Zabbix installed and running, I will need to install the agent on my pfSense.
 To get started, I navigated to *System > Packet Manager*: